 Campbell, J. P., & Turner, J. E. (2018).
 Debunking the Myth of Exercise-Induced Immune Suppression: Redefining the Impact of Exercise on Immunological Health Across the Lifespan.
 Frontiers in immunology, 9, 648. doi.org/10.3389/fimmu.2018.00648

 Additional Online Links & Resources (Available 24/7)

-The information herein on "The Myth behind Exercise-Induced Immunosuppression." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "The Myth behind Exercise-Induced Immunosuppression." is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.